Data

-The Lei Geral de Proteção de Dados (LGPD) is a law passed in Brazil in 2020 to enhance the data protection of Brazilians.
-It's the first-ever law made to protect users' data privacy in Brazil and is overlooked by the ANDP.
+The Lei Geral de Proteção de Dados (LGPD) is a privacy law passed in Brazil in 2020 to enhance the rights of Brazilians.
+It’s the first-ever law made to protect users’ data privacy in Brazil and is overlooked by the ANDP.
+This article will cover LGPD DPO requirements, the important role of data protection officers, and the specific duties of a DPO.
+Let’s dive in.

 Key Takeaways

-• A data protection officer (DPO) is generally required for businesses, especially for major businesses with a high data security risk.
+A data protection officer (DPO) is generally required for businesses, especially for major businesses with a high data security risk.

-• A DPO must carry out a wide variety of data management-related tasks.
+A DPO must carry out a wide variety of data management-related tasks.
 Their goal is to ensure that the business follows the guidelines of the LGPD.

-• Becoming a DPO is not easy.
+Becoming a DPO is not easy.
 It requires a well-skilled person in many different technical and management scenarios.

 An Overview of LGPD

-The LGPD was made to combine and unify 40 prior laws with the purpose of regulating the processing of personal data.
 The LGPD is a response to combat businesses that take users’ data without consent and use it in a way that could potentially harm the user.

 The rules and regulations of LGDP are very similar to the General Data Protection Regulation in Europe (GDPR).
-There are some differences in key principles between the two regarding how data protection laws are ruled and justifications for data processing and data privacy.
+There are some differences in key principles between the two regarding how data protection laws are ruled and justifications for personal data processing and data privacy.

 LGPD Scope